Comen35/introduction_to_java/Chapter2/src/Exercises.md

 - Write a program that reads an integer between 0 and 1000 and adds all the digits in the integer.
 For example, if an integer is 932, the sum of all its digits is 14.

+## Exercise 2.7 Find the number of years
+- Write a program that promps the user to enter the minutes and display the maximum number of years and remaining days for the minutes.
+For simplicity, assume that a year has 365 days.